-They will give you instructions on how to prepare.
+- They will give you instructions on how to prepare.

-They will also ask for your verbal consent for the upcoming appointment.
+- They will also ask for your verbal consent for the upcoming appointment.

-They will let you know the day and time of your virtual visit and confirm they have your preferred contact information.
+- They will let you know the day and time of your virtual visit and confirm they have your preferred contact information.

 The decision on which type of virtual visit you have will be made based on your care needs and the technology you and the clinic have access to.

-Video (audiovisual) visit using OTN or Zoom for Healthcare
+Video Appointment: OTN or Zoom for Healthcare

 MGH uses a secure video conferencing tool provided by Ontario Telemedicine Network (OTN) for video calls.
 OTN is funded and fully supported by the Government of Ontario to enable people to receive care at home.
 Zoom for Healthcare is another secure video conferencing tool which can be used by hospitals.